vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Whiteboard design session/WDS trainer guide - Migrate EDW to Azure SQL Data Warehouse.md

 The solution for Coho\'s scenario involved several technologies:

-1. Migrating to Azure SQL Data Warehouse
+1. Migrating to Azure SQL Data Warehouse.

-2. Using the Migration Advisor as a starting point for migration
+2. Using the Migration Advisor as a starting point for migration.

-3. Uploading data to Azure Blob storage, then loading the data via Polybase to minimize the time needed to load the new warehouse
+3. Uploading data to Azure Blob storage, then loading the data via Polybase to minimize the time needed to load the new warehouse.

-4. Taking advantage of new features such as Clustered Columnstore Indexes to optimize performance
+4. Taking advantage of new features such as Clustered Columnstore Indexes to optimize performance.

 5. Following best practices for minimizing data movement across the nodes of the warehouse by using hash distribution where appropriate.

-6. Using external tables to query data stored in Azure Storage
+6. Using external tables to query data stored in Azure Storage.

-7. Migrating existing ETL to Azure Data Factory
+7. Migrating existing ETL to Azure Data Factory.

-8. Allowing ad-hoc access to data warehouse data by implementing Azure Analysis Services
+8. Allowing ad-hoc access to data warehouse data by implementing Azure Analysis Services.

-9. Capitalizing on Power BI to enable self-service BI
+9. Capitalizing on Power BI to enable self-service BI.

 *Plan for data warehouse migration*

 1.  **Data preparation**: Coho needs to validate its database compatibility.
 Develop a high-level checklist of all off the steps necessary to validate compatibility including any tools you might use.